-The Addiction and Public Policy Initiative works to advance a public health approach to substance use disorders and the opioid epidemic through policies, practices, and regulations that promote evidence based treatment and recovery.
+The Addiction and Public Policy Initiative works to advance a public health approach to substance use disorders and the opioid epidemic through legal and policy strategies that promote evidence based treatment and recovery.

 In collaboration with Business for Impact, the O’Neill Institute hosted a convening of policymakers; experts in addiction treatment, harm reduction, health care and law; people with lived experience; and leaders in law enforcement and criminal justice from across the country to discuss successful models for increasing access to evidence-based treatment and medication in the criminal justice and child welfare systems.
 The event was a forum for people to learn and to make connections that will help implement programs in local communities to reduce overdose deaths and improve community health and well-being, as well as to advance a public health approach to substance use disorders.

 In collaboration with the National Governors Association, the O’Neill Institute has produced two publications that can inform other governors’ efforts to prevent infectious disease outbreaks among people who inject opioids and other illicit drugs.
 Addressing the Rise of Infectious Disease Related to Injection Drug Use: Lessons Learned from Kentucky provides considerations for expanding comprehensive harm reduction, with a focus on the cross-sector partnerships that have been central to Kentucky’s efforts.
 State Approaches to Addressing the Infectious Disease Consequences of the Opioid Epidemic: Insights from an NGA Learning Lab highlights examples from the seven learning lab states and offers considerations for governors seeking to expand public health surveillance and comprehensive harm reduction.